 - 1. All Clothing, make-up, jewelry, and/or hairstyles must not disrupt the educational atmosphere of the building. - 2.
 All clothing shall be neat, clean, and well fitting. - 3.
 Clothing must not contain any obscene or inappropriate symbols, advertisements, and/or language.
 Any reference to tobacco, alcohol, or other drugs in any form, is not prohibited. - 4.
 Clothing may not have any torn or ripped seams.
 Any holes in pants must be very small and be lower than the acceptable line for shorts. - 5.
 Earrings may be worn in the ears.
 If dangling earrings present a safety concern in a class, then the student will be required to remove them for that class.
 All other body piercings must be small and adhering closely to the skin. - 6.
 Dark glasses may not be worn during the school day except under a written doctor's order. - 7.
 Hats are prohibited during the school day. - 8.
 No chains are permitted. - 9.
 All students must wear shoes. - 10.
 Student's hair is to be well groomed.
 All facial hair must be neat, well groomed, and reasonable length.
 Long beards are not permitted. - 11.
 All shirts must cover the entire midriff area and complete top of pants and/or skirt when standing, sitting, or walking.
 In addition, the shoulder area of the shirt must cover at least three inches of the shoulder. - 12.
 The neckline of all tops must be cut in a manner that insures modesty.
 As a general rule, the neckline should be no lower than the bottom of their armpit. - 13.
-Shorts are permitted during August June.
+Shorts are permitted throughout the school year.
 All shorts must not have slits, holes, or tears.
 Shorts must be a reasonable length to ensure modesty.
-Shorts must extend at least to the middle of the thigh.

-14. Skirts and/or dresses must be of a reasonable length (mid-thigh or lower) and fit to ensure modesty and must also adhere to all other dress code regulations.
+Shorts must extend at least to the middle of the thigh. - 14.
+Skirts and/or dresses must be of a reasonable length (mid-thigh or lower) and fit to ensure modesty and must also adhere to all other dress code regulations.

-Students who are representing Pleasant Local Schools at an official function or public event may be required to follow specific dress requirements.
+specific dress requirements.
 Usually, this applies to athletic teams, cheerleaders, bands, and other such groups.